BenGOsborn/Daily-Coding-Article/README.md

 # [Daily Coding Article](https://daily-coding-article.herokuapp.com/)

-## An email subscription service where users are sent a new coding article everyday so they can learn something new everyday.
+## An email subscription service that sends you a new coding article every day to teach you something new.

 ### How it was built